pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-For basic information on indexing, see :ref:`indexing.basics`
+For basic information on indexing, see the user guide section on :ref:`indexing and selecting data <indexing.basics>`.

 .. raw:: html